Deraj21/tank-tactics-game/README.md

 - ~~remove player from game~~
   - this seems to be not needed. if a player is being abusive, kick them from the server.
 If a player just doesn't want to play the game anymore, their tank can just sit there and not play
 - players can upgrade their range
-  - should this be permanant or temporary?
+  - should this be permanent or temporary?
   - what should the cost be?
 - dead player's tokens are left on the board
 - players can only see as far as their range allows
   - this potentially could add another dimension, making information a commodity to be traded, lied about, etc.
   - however, this is a pretty big ask
     - this means that players will each need to see their own personal board
-    - either DMed individually, or maybe building the actual HTML app that reads the replit database, and generates the board based on a key you give it.
+    - either DMed individually, or maybe building the actual HTML app that reads the Replit database, and generates the board based on a key you give it.
   - what if players text each other screen-shots of their board? is that just part of the game?
     - if the understanding is that we don't send board screenshots, then the game is more about "do I trust the info given me?"
     - but if that is allowed, then bargaining with a screenshot of your board could be interesting in its own right